-Paper (100) – Two pages of written text should be devoted to introducing the exhibit, explaining how the objects work together toward the theme of decolonizing.
+Paper (90) – Two pages of written text should be devoted to introducing the exhibit, explaining how the objects work together toward the theme of decolonizing.
 Then write short descriptions of each piece (1-2 pages) discussing their content, artist, form, and unique contribution to your theme of decolonizing.
 The introduction and each of the pieces must pull from at least two separate scholarly sources to situate the pieces, both from class and from your own research.
 Each page must be double-spaced, with 12-point Times font, and one-inch margins.
 Students are required to have someone else, preferably at the writing center, edit their text prior to submission.
-A digital copy of the 6-12 page written text must be turned in prior to class on 12/4 or 12/13.
+A digital copy of the 6-12 page written text must be turned in prior to class on the due date.

-Presentation (50) – Students will give 10 minute in-class presentations on 12/2 and 12/6.
+Presentation (40) – Students will give 5-7 minute in-class presentations.
 These presentations should summarize their research findings and include images of their exhibit.
-The presentations must be uploaded to Sakai before class on 12/2.
+The presentations must be uploaded to Sakai before class on the due date.

 Students will work in small groups to present an assigned film.
 Students should create a visual presentation that provides a context for the film and includes clips or other references to the film itself.
 Throughout the presentation, the group should include questions for class discussion about the film and larger topic, including any relevant class lecture and readings materials.
 The presentation should take up 45 minutes of the class period.
 Students must sign up for their presentation date on the Sakai Wiki by class on 8/26, or they will lose 20 points.
 One member of the group must upload the presentation to Sakai prior to class.
 Students must fill out a peer review on Sakai the day of their presentation or they will lose all 30 points of their peer evaluation grade.